-We advise you on the accurate method of disposing of spoiled paintballs.
+I advise you on the accurate method of disposing of spoiled paintballs.
 Firstly, pour all paint into a bag and soak it.
-And break the plastic body of paintballs into small pieces, Put them in a plastic bag, and then into the garbage.
+Break the plastic body of paintballs into small pieces, Put them in a plastic bag, and then into the garbage.
 Or throw them into the garbage.

 Does Paintball Hurt?

 While playing a paintball game, you can get hurt.
 But don’t take tension about the pain.
-It will be fine in a few days because the paintball gives slight aches.
+You can reduce the paintball pain and It will be fine in a few days because the paintball gives slight aches.

 How Long Does A Paintball Bruise Last?

-As we observe, sometimes you get hurt by a paintball, or sometime you may get hurt by the opponent player.
+As I observed, sometimes you get hurt by a paintball, or sometimes you may get hurt by the opponent player.
 So basically, your bruise depends on the way you get hurt.
 If there is a little scrape, it will be fine in just one or two days.
 But if it is a deep and severe bruise, it might take one week to get okay.

 In short, the basic answer to “How Long Does Paintball Last” is that multiple factors are included to increase or decrease the lifetime of paintballs for paintball games.
 Such as, the game time depends on your playing performance, and the expiration date of paintballs depends on their material.
 It also depends on the way you store these paintballs.